Par, Cornwall: China clay

 In the fourth quarter of the nineteenth century, the importance of copper working had seriously diminished, due to exhaustion and the availability of cheaper supplies of the mineral elsewhere in the world.
 At the same time, china clay (kaolinite) became ever more important, and industrialisation of the extraction and processing work took place.
-This mineral became the dominant outward traffic at Par, and clay dries were erected in the vicinity (at Par Moors and elsewhere), together with further expansion of the harbour.
+This mineral became the dominant outward traffic at Par, and clay dries (driers) were erected in the vicinity (at Par Moors and elsewhere), together with further expansion of the harbour.

 The opening of the Cornwall Railway from Plymouth in 1859 encouraged further expansion of Par north-eastwards towards Tywardreath.
 The boundaries between the three settlements are now somewhat indistinct.

 In 1858 15,154 tons of china clay were shipped out of Par.
 By 1885 86,325 tons were being handled at Par, but by this time Fowey had a railway connection and handled 114,403 tons.
 In 1987 Par handled 700,000 tons, by 2002 the port served 284 vessels per year which were loaded with 318455 MT of china clay, and 107 vessels loaded with 136970 MT of secondary aggregates for the building trade.

 The harbour developed a range of industrial facilities including a lead smelter with a 248 ft high chimney known as Par Stack.
 This was used as a navigation aid by shipping until it was demolished in 1907.